 Discount Rate Valuation Discount Rate

 1% Lower Discount Rate 1% Higher

+Net OPEB Liability (\$2,037,223) (\$2,060,021) (\$2,082,334)

+Paragraph 55: Changes in the Net OPEB Liability

+Please see reconciliation on pages 2 or 12.

-Net OPEB Liability (\$1,216,822) (\$1,259,303) (\$1,299,487)
+Paragraph 56: Additional Net OPEB Liability Information

-Paragraph 55: Changes in the Net OPEB Liability Please see reconciliation on pages 2 or 12.
-Paragraph 56: Additional Net OPEB Liability Information The following information is intended to assist Marin CCD to comply with Paragraph 56 requirements.
-56.a: The valuation date is June 30, 2019.
-The measurement date is June 30, 2020.
+The following information is intended to assist Marin CCD to comply with Paragraph 56 requirements.

+56.a: The valuation date is June 30, 2021.

+The measurement date is June 30, 2021.

 56.b: We are not aware of a special funding arrangement.

-56.c: There were no assumption changes since the prior measurement date.
+56.c: The interest assumption changed from 6.00% to 5.75%.
+Assumed rates of retirement, termination, and mortality have been updated to align with those currently being used by the statewide pension systems.

 56.d: There were no changes in benefit terms since the prior measurement date.

-56.e: Not applicable 56.f: To be determined by the employer 56.g: To be determined by the employer 56.h: Other than contributions after the measurement, all deferred inflow and outflow balances are shown on page 12 and in Appendix D 56.i: Future recognition of deferred inflows and outflows is shown in Appendix D Paragraph 57: Required Supplementary Information 57.a: Please see reconciliation on pages 2 or 12.
-Please see the notes for Paragraph 244 below for more information.
-57.b: These items are provided on pages 2 and 12 for the current valuation, except for covered payroll, which should be determined based on appropriate methods.
-57.c: We have not been asked to calculate an actuarially determined contribution amount.
+56.e: Not applicable

+56.f: To be determined by the employer

+56.g: To be determined by the employer

+56.h: Other than contributions after the measurement, all deferred inflow and outflow balances are shown on page 12 and in Appendix D

+56.i: Future recognition of deferred inflows and outflows is shown in Appendix D

+Paragraph 57: Required Supplementary Information

+- 57.a: Please see reconciliation on pages 2 or 12.
+Please see the notes for Paragraph 244 below for more information. - 57.b: These items are provided on pages 2 and 12 for the current valuation, except for covered payroll, which should be determined based on appropriate methods. - 57.c: We have not been asked to calculate an actuarially determined contribution amount.
+We assume the District contributes on an ad hoc basis, but in an amount sufficient to fully fund the obligation over a period not to exceed 4 years. - 57.d: We are not aware that there are any statutorily or contractually established contribution requirements.

+Paragraph 58: Actuarially Determined Contributions

+We have not been asked to calculate an actuarially determined contribution amount.
 We assume the District contributes on an ad hoc basis, but in an amount sufficient to fully fund the obligation over a period not to exceed 4 years.

-57.d: We are not aware that there are any statutorily or contractually established contribution requirements.
-Paragraph 58: Actuarially Determined Contributions We have not been asked to calculate an actuarially determined contribution amount.
-We assume the District contributes on an ad hoc basis, but in an amount sufficient to fully fund the obligation over a period not to exceed 4 years.
-Paragraph 244: Transition Option Prior periods were not restated due to the fact that prior valuations were not rerun in accordance with GASB 75.
+Paragraph 244: Transition Option

+Prior periods were not restated due to the fact that prior valuations were not rerun in accordance with GASB 75.
 It was determined that the time and expense necessary to rerun prior valuations and to restate prior financial statements was not justified.